 Why do companies use LTIPs?

-The best part about LTIPs is that they focus on the long-term.
-This is a great benefit for two reasons.
-First, and the most obvious, is that it encourages employees to remain with the company.
+– Save time and money on hiring senior employees.
 Employee turnover can be an unnecessary black hole for your profits – according to studies when a business replaces a salaried employee, it costs six to nine months’ salary, on average, to train their replacement.

 Talk to us today to establish an LTIP that fits your business’s interests and philosophy.

-There are essentially four different types of long term incentive plans.
+There are essentially four different types of long-term incentive plans.